RTAkland/krepo/README.md

 # krepo

-`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` and `linux arm64` only, 15MB ~ 20MB was used after running for 12h.
+`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` and `linux arm64`.
+Memory usage is around 15~20 MB after running continuously for 12 hours.

 # Features

 1. Low memory usage
 2. High performance
-3. Support mirror other repositories
+3. Support mirroring other repositories

 # Build and deploy backend

-NOTE: If you want to use it quickly just download the executable binary file in the releases.

 ## Build binary